BioforestChain/dweb_browser-docs/docs/en/plaoc/flow.md

 ### Publishing

-Upload your app to a public plaoc app marketplace or directly to your app's official website.
+Upload your app to a public dweb app marketplace or directly to your app's official website.
 For information on how apps are provided via download or through the marketplace, visit: [App Marketplace](./app-store.md).

 If you have already installed the Dweb Browser app on your mobile device, upload both files for the packaged app into the same folder and generate a QR code with the `metadata.json` URL.